Dong Abay

 Westdon Martin Abay (born April 5, 1971), popularly known as Dong Abay, is a poet and a Pinoy rock musician.
 He was the founding member, songwriter and lead vocalist of the bands Yano, Pan, and dongabay, which are now all defunct.
 In 2005, he pursued a solo career as an independent artist by releasing an album entitled Sampol.
 In 2017, he formed a rock band named Dong Abay Music Organization or D.A.M.O. while having other endeavors such as a songwriting school.

 Biography

 Personal life

 Abay was born on April 5, 1971, in Manila, Philippines to Manuel Abay and Susana Martin.
-He is married to Ninj Botor Reyes.
-They have a son named Awit (Tagalog for "song" or "chant"), born on May 15, 2002.

 In January 2021, Abay was accused of being the masked rioter holding a broom during the storming of the United States Capitol.
 Abay was in the Philippines at that time, and has decided to file cyber libel charges against his accusers.

 Career

 Yano days

 In 1992, Dong Abay, Eric Gancio and Larry Mapolon met in Patatag, a progressive vocal ensemble.
 After a year, they decided to form a band called NG (pronounced as en-ji and derived from the Ng digraph of the Filipino alphabet) with percussionist Renmin Nadela.
 Abay and Gancio remained and recruited musical arranger and bassist, Onie Badiang to the group.
 Eventually, the band's name was renamed to Yano.
 They recorded their demo at the home studio of alternative artist Joey Ayala in June 1993.
 One of the tracks, "Kumusta Na?," ("How Are You?") a song about the "EDSA Revolution", found its way to a local radio station where the group was first heard.
 This paved the way for Yano to become active in the local club circuit.
 Mayrics, Club Dredd, 70s Bistro were among the first clubs that Yano performed in.
 Drummers for the band included Nowie Favila (Ang Grupong Pendong), Nonong Timbalopez (Put3Ska, Ex President's Combo), Jun Nogoy (Coffeebreak Island) and Harley Alarcon (Rizal Underground).
 In 1994, the band's self-titled debut album came out and spawned classic Filipino rock songs such as "Banal Na Aso, Santong Kabayo" ("Holy Dog, Saintly Horse"), "Tsinelas" ("Slippers") and "Esem" (wordplay for SM or Shoemart mall).
 This was followed by a string of successful concerts around the Philippine archipelago.

 In 1994, at the height of Yano's popularity, Abay had to temporarily quit his schooling at the University of the Philippines Diliman, where he was an Arts and Letters student, to pursue a career in music.
 Yano released 2 more albums under BMG, a major label : "Bawal" ("Taboo") in 1996 and "Tara" ("C'mon") in 1997.
 The eponymous debut album was first released under Alpha Records but was later re-issued by BMG (now Sony Music Philippines).